front-end-intermediate/5-express/readme.md

       `;
     document.querySelector('#root').append(recipeEl);
   };
-  // END NEW
 };

+detail();

 ```

+Note the use of [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).

+Now we should be able to navigate to the detail page and see the recipe in the console.

 ## Mongoose Model.findByIdAndUpdate

-We will use the form in `detail.html` to update and edit the recipe.
+We will use a form in `detail.html` to update and edit the recipe.

 Update `recipe.controllers`: